Epistimio/orion/docs/src/developer/installing.rst

 Database
 ========
-Follow the same instructions as to install the :ref:`install_database` regularly.
+Follow the same instructions as to install the :ref:`install_database` locally.

 Verifying the installation
 ==========================